Last updated: May 10, 2023

+Last updated: May 10, 2023

+>

-This eventually connects with the Harbour View Walk at the picnic area.
+> This eventually connects with the Harbour View Walk at the picnic area.
 From there, follow the Isabella Brierly track heading further west.

+>

-You will find some interesting rest areas, benches and caves along the way where you can sit, rest up and enjoy the views.
+> You will find some interesting rest areas, benches and caves along the way where you can sit, rest up and enjoy the views.

+>

-You can then choose to follow the Coal Loader Link track to the Coal Loader Centre for Sustainability, or head back to the car park.
+> You can then choose to follow the Coal Loader Link track to the Coal Loader Centre for Sustainability, or head back to the car park.

+>

-The Coal Loader is quite an interesting spot to visit though, so it’s highly recommended to keep following that trail and have a look.
+> The Coal Loader is quite an interesting spot to visit though, so it’s highly recommended to keep following that trail and have a look.

+>

-The Coal Loader
+> The Coal Loader

+>

-Run by North Sydney Council, the Coal Loader has transformed a former industrial site into a unique place where people can come to learn more about sustainable living.
+> Run by North Sydney Council, the Coal Loader has transformed a former industrial site into a unique place where people can come to learn more about sustainable living.

+>

-It’s become a place to relax, to be inspired, or to simply grab a coffee and learn more about sustainable technology, community gardens, native bush nursery, and regenerated parklands.
+> It’s become a place to relax, be inspired, or simply grab a coffee and learn more about sustainable technology, community gardens, native bush nurseries, and regenerated parklands.

+>

-The highlight of The Coal Loader is the newly built Coal Loader Platform, a beautiful open green roof space.
+> The highlight of The Coal Loader is the newly built Coal Loader Platform, a beautiful open green roof space.

+>

-One hectare in size, the concrete and sandstone platform structure is designed to be a multi-purpose recreational space, with spectacular views of the harbour as a bonus.
+> One hectare in size, the concrete and sandstone platform structure is designed to be a multi-purpose recreational space, with spectacular views of the harbour as a bonus.